Search Is On For Gunmen Who Shot, Killed Rapper XXXTentacion

 The popular rapper was rushed to Broward Health North where he was pronounced dead.

+“It’s sad, man, he was just a kid, no matter what the situation was nobody deserves to die,” said one fan.

+“When you’re killing him, you’re killing a part of us,” said Armin Khoshbin who brought white flowers to symbolize X’s message of peace.
+“In my sophomore year, I think X kinda saved my life.
+I was in this depression and it was like this whole thing, nothing was really helping me and I was going down a bad road.”

-Fans have been sharing an eerie, undated Instagram Live video in which XXXTentacion talked about what he wanted his legacy to be after he died.
+Fans have also been sharing an eerie, undated Instagram Live video in which XXXTentacion talked about what he wanted his legacy to be after he died.

 “If worse thing comes to worst, and I f—ing die or some s— and I’m not able to see out my dreams, I at least want to know that the kids perceived my message and were able to make something of themselves and able to take my message and use it and turn it into something positive and to at least have a good life,” he said.